AdaCore/gnatstudio/docs/users_guide/extending.rst

 These directories are searched for in the order given below.
 Any script loaded latter can override setups done by previously loaded scripts.
-For instance, they could override a key shortcut, remove a menu, redefining a GPS action, ...
+For instance, they could override a key shortcut, remove a menu, redefine a GPS action, ...

 In the directory names below, :file:`INSTALL` is the name of the directory in which you have installed GPS. :file:`HOME` is the user's home directory, either by default or as overriden by the `GPS_HOME` environment variable.
-If none of these exist, GPS will use the `USERPROFILE` environment variable.
+If none of these exists, GPS will use the `USERPROFILE` environment variable.

 In all these directories, only the files with :file:`.xml` or :file:`.py` extensions are taken into account.
 Other files are ignored, although for